-Students with a B.S. degree in engineering mechanics or equivalent are typically expected to complete the master of science in three semesters.
-Students with non–E M backgrounds will typically be permitted four semesters to complete their master’s degree if more than 27 credits are required.
+Students with a Bachelor of Science in Engineering Mechanics or equivalent are typically expected to complete the Master of Science in 3 semesters.
+Students with non-EM backgrounds will typically be permitted 4 semesters to complete their Master's if more than 27 credits are required.

 Graduate School Resources

 Take advantage of the Graduate School's professional development resources to build skills, thrive academically, and launch your career.

 - Demonstrate a strong understanding of mathematical, scientific, and engineering principles in the field.